a3-Unibo/a3_thesis2020/README.md

 Contains a bunch of customized Display Modes for Rhino 6 - they can be installed in Rhino from:
 _Tools > Options > View > Display Modes > Import_

+### @ utilities/GH reference
+Contains reference definitions for the required Grasshopper knowledge to step beyond basics.
+**EXPL_00 - DataTrees.gh** - Data Tree breakdown: structure, commands, navigation - anything you need to know to master Data Trees in Grasshopper.

 ### @ utilities/Mesh Modeling
 Rhino files and Grasshopper definitions for basic Mesh modeling (low poly to subdivision techniques)